sqdlab/SQDToolz/docs/User/Proc_GPU_list.md

 lab.PROC('test').add_stage( stz.GPU_Integrate('sample') )
 ```

-The argument for `GPU_Integrate` is the name of the dimension to which the mean is taken.
+The argument for `GPU_Integrate` is the name of the dimension along which to integrate.
 For example, in a typical [ACQ HAL](ACQ.md), this would be `'sample'`, `'segment'` or `'repetition'`.
 Note that if one were to take the summation across the left-most/outer-most dimension (e.g. `'repetition'`), it should be done so using `add_stage_end` for the entire dataset must fully acquired to take a valid overall summation.

 ## GPU ChannelArithmetic